 KSP Scripting (NI Kontakt) – Tutorials

-Like in other programming languages in KSP there are variables, arrays and constants.
-These can only be declared inside the on init callback but can be used throughout the whole script then.
+Like with any other programming languages in KSP there are also variables, arrays and constants.

 Read more »